 Given the wide variety of chemicals that are present in prescription medications, the dangers of misusing them can range from mild discomfort to irreversible damage, addiction and even death.
 If you become addicted to a prescription drug, which can happen quite quickly with certain medications, you will lose the ability to control how much of the drug that you take and how often you take it, which can cause your addiction to worsen over time and have an increasingly detrimental impact on your health, wellbeing and quality of life.

-However, it’s important to understand that you’re not alone and that expert help and treatment is available.
+However, it’s important to understand that you’re not alone and that expert help, therapy and treatment is available.
 At Priory, our world class prescription drug addiction treatment teams are dedicated to providing comprehensive support, enabling you to stop misusing prescription drugs and successfully pursue a healthy, drug-free future.